matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 ### Graph Algorithms

-- Topological Sort : Directed Acyclic Graph.
+- Topological Sort - Directed Acyclic Graph.
 If no vertices with in degree of 0 no topological sort
-- Running time O(V + E)
+- Running time `O(V + E)`

-***

 ## MVC